Yakima Valley, WA, to Burien WA

 On August 25, The Farmlink Project helped deliver 17,480 pounds of apples from Apple King Farm to Food Circle.

-The 17,480 pounds of apples Farmlink helped transport from Apple King to Food Circle will contribute toward both organizations fulfilling their overarching goal of serving families and individuals in need with high-quality produce.
+These 17,480 pounds of apples will contribute toward both organizations fulfilling their overarching goal of serving families and individuals in need with high-quality produce.
 The Farmlink Project would like to thank Apple King for their meaningful and impressive work on the farm and Food Circle for working toward reforming the flaws in the food industry.